octokatt/rumsford/characters/angela_gladstone.md

 (5) Vision: Your character has Vision, and is capable of visualizing plans with great clarity and using this visualization to guide her work.
 This has multiple effects:
   * When spending Willpower, you may use your Vision to assist yourself on any extended action, and roll Vision + an appropriate Skill, and each success is added as bonus dice to the next roll on the extended action.
   * You may substitute your dots in Vision for an Attribute or Skill when rolling to assist another character on an extended action.
 The Storyteller has the final say on whether a given trait can be replaced.

 (3) Astral Adept: Your character is deeply in tune with her own soul, and may enter the Astral Realms without a place of power.
 In addition to the access methods listed on p.
 249, your character may perform a ceremony to attune herself to the astral, then spend a Willpower point to allow her to meditate into the realms.
 Decide what form your ceremony takes when buying this Merit; many mages use a Legacy Oblation, while Sleepwalkers might require special drugs, exercises, or chants.

 (4) Meditative Mind:  You're good at meditating!
+* Ignore environmental and wound penalties on meditation rolls.
+* Meditation grants +3 to Resolve + Composure rolls for the remainder of the day.
+* Meditation rolls only need to accumulate one success

 ### Geomancy